emee-dev/spotter/README.md

 ## Technical info

-Spotter is built entirely with solidstart and mostly SSR.
+Spotter is built entirely with solidstart and mostly with SSR in mind.

 The main technical points of the application can be summarized as follows: